 The riskiest move you could make to grow your company is to introduce new, untested products to new markets.
 However, if your current market no longer needs your products or your existing products are no longer relevant in your marketplace, you may have to take the risk.
 The product and market diversification could pay off for you.
 You could move forward into a new niche, and the risk could be worth the end results.

 By deciding HOW you will engage your customers, position yourself in the market, and grow your company, you develop strategies to meet your business objectives.
 Remember, complaints don’t solve problems; strategies do.
 Once you know HOW you’re going to meet a goal, you can decide WHAT you will do and WHO needs to do it.
-So, join me in my next article where I’ll show you how to take steps to achieve your goals!
+So, join me in my next article where I’ll show you how to build the steps to achieve these goals!